tldraw/tldraw/apps/docs/README.md

 ## License

 The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/master/LICENSE.md).
 This license does not permit commercial use.

-If you wish to use this project in commercial product, you need to purchase a commercial license. matPlease contact us at [sales@tldraw.com](mailto:sales@tldraw.com) for more inforion about obtaining a commercial license.
+To obtain a commercial license or learn more, please fill out [this form](https://forms.gle/PmS4wNzngnbD3fb89).

 ## Trademarks